seanzhangkx8/ConvoKit/doc/source/tutorial.rst

 Now we load an existing corpus, specifically: `reddit-corpus-small`.

-By design, it includes 100 comment threads (each consisting of at least 10 utterances) from 100 popular subreddits from October 2018.
+By design, it includes 100 comment threads (each consisting of at least 10 Utterances) from 100 popular subreddits from October 2018.

 >>> corpus = convokit.Corpus(filename=convokit.download("reddit-corpus-small"))